Voluntary Administration May Save Your Business

 Voluntary Administration is a way in which an insolvent (or soon to become insolvent) company can restructure and deal with its debt by offering a formal compromise to its creditors while still allowing the business to trade and employ.

 During a Voluntary Administration (usually 28 – 35 days), the voluntary administrator will take control of the company and its trading operations.
-Directors will generally provide assistance in this process.
+Directors will generally provide assistance during this process.

 While trading continues, directors will draft a proposal to be put before the creditors.
 Usually that proposal will provide for a better return to creditors than would be available if the company was immediately placed into liquidation.